markaggar/Water-Monitor/README.md

 - Adjust minimum volume/duration thresholds if needed

 ### Gaps not handled as expected
-- Tune Gap Tolerance and Continuity Window to your plumbing and sensor update frequency
+- Tune Gap Tolerance to your plumbing and sensor update frequency

 ### No entities created
 - Ensure flow/volume sensors are set